SNHU-CS/CS-330/module03/mod3_tutorials.md

     }

-Note how, before multiplying the vertex position by the transformation, we convert it to a 4-dimensional vector, with a `1.0` as the fourth coordinate.
+Note how, before multiplying the vertex position by the transformation, we convert it to a 4-dimensional vector with a `1.0` as the fourth coordinate.
 We do this so we can work in homogenous coordinates.

 #### Exercise

 Try changing the parameters that create the scale, rotation, and translation matrices (in `URender`).
-First try changing each one of them independently (e.g. first the scale matrix, then the rotation, etc.) and then try to combine them.
+First try changing each one of them independently (first the scale matrix, then the rotation, and so on) and then try to combine them.